brajeshwar/brajeshwar.github.io/_posts/2008/2008-03-04-know-when-to-quit-the-race.md

----
-layout: post
-title: Know when to quit the race
+# Know when to quit the race
----

 Many businesses fail each year.
 Others are sold.
 You read about a few in the newspapers, but for each newsworthy event, thousands occur quietly in good economic times and bad.
 Here are 10 things to focus on when considering whether <a href="http://www.bizjournals.com/extraedge/consultants/growing_pains/2008/03/03/column12.html">you should quit the race</a> and move on.